rlschuller/onet_site/index.md

 	D_\theta: Z \to X
 $$

-One called the encoder, that takes the input $x \in X$ and maps it to a smaller dimensional latent space $Z$; and another called decoder, that performs the inverse, ie, that tries to reconstruct the original input from a point in  $Z$.
+One called the encoder, that takes the input $x \in X$ and maps it to a dimensionally smaller latent space $Z$; and another called decoder, that performs the inverse, ie, that tries to reconstruct the original input from a point in  $Z$.

-Given a set o inputs $B = \{x_1, \cdots ,x_N\} \in X$, we can define a loss function
+Given a set of inputs $B = \{x_1, \cdots ,x_N\} \in X$, we can define a loss function

 $$
 	\mathcal{L}_B(\theta, \psi)